We're Called to Lead the Charge

 I had a skewed view of God's word too.

 I realize now that my views were misconstrued, but in the interest of time, I won't break it all down.
-I will say, though, that God opened my mind and my heart to his truth when I decided I wanted to know him more and sought a one-on-one relationship with him.
+I will say, though, that when I decided I wanted to know him more and sought a one-on-one relationship with him, God opened my mind and my heart to his truth.
+Light bulbs were happening so frequently in my brain, it's a wonder it didn't cause a short! 🤯

 When I learned something new about how God would have us live our lives, I'd do my best to practice it.
-It was—and still is—amazing when I'd see Him fulfill the promises made to us in scripture over and over again.
+If it was something that didn't line up with my personal thoughts at the moment, I pledged to acknowledge that wasn't what God said and that I was playing by his rules no matter what.
+I tell you, it was—and still is—amazing to see Him fulfill the promises made to us in scripture over and over again.

 Suffice it to say that I believed God and Jesus were real at a very young age, but for the first half of my life—back before I learned the need to pray for discernment 😉—I thought: